2022 Grand Slam of Darts

 The 2022 Cazoo Grand Slam of Darts, was the sixteenth staging of the Grand Slam of Darts, organised by the Professional Darts Corporation.
-The event took place at the Aldersley Leisure Village, Aldersley, Wolverhampton, 12–20 November 2022.
+The event took place at the Aldersley Leisure Village, Wolverhampton, 12–20 November 2022.

 Gerwyn Price was the defending champion, after defeating Peter Wright 16–8 in the 2021 final, but he was eliminated by Raymond van Barneveld, losing 16–13 in their quarter-final.

 Michael Smith won his first major title, defeating Nathan Aspinall 16–5 in the final.
 It was the first time the tournament had been won by an Englishman since 2014, when it was won by Phil Taylor.

 Josh Rock, who made his debut, hit a nine-dart finish during his second-round defeat to Michael van Gerwen.

 Prize money

 The prize fund for the Grand Slam increased by £100,000 to £650,000.

 Qualification

 The qualification criteria were slightly altered again for the 2022 tournament, with no representation from the World Darts Federation.